Microsoft word - abdelnoorasb14p

 defense against pathogens [10].
 Identifying the degree of antibacterial resistance as

-well as virulence among the E.coli, as enteric commensals, of chickens draws a
+E.coli, as enteric commensals, of chickens draws a

 better risk assessment image for future food borne infections related to poultry.